 In 1939, in anticipation of the City of Trenton needing the property to build the infrastructure known as Route 29, the Trenton Market Growers Cooperative Association was formed and property was purchased on Spruce Street.
 The original market buildings were moved and the Trenton Farmers Market proudly opened in 1948.
 What began with three parallel buildings in 1948 became the current cross shape by literally cutting the center building in half and affixing it to the eastern building in 1968.
 Outdoor stalls gave way to an indoor facility with overhead doors to give the Market its open, outdoor look as soon as the beautiful weather and our farmers return each season.

 Over the years, the Market branched into the sale of other foods such as fresh meats, baked goods, poultry, plants, flowers, jewelry, apparel and flea market- items, to provide a full complement to your shopping experience.

-The seven farms you see in the Marketplace own the Market and several serve as board members to the Cooperative.
+The seven farms you see in the Marketplace are members of the Farmer Cooperative and several serve as board members.

 The Market has had only seven managers since 1939.
 Trenton resident Bill Kearney was hired in early 2023 and remains the current, and seventh manager.